Lvnatic-T/Antithetic/readme.md

 # How to install this Mod correctly!:

 1. **Download the latest version of the mod *(from releases, **not** code)***
-    - Note that it's Fabric only
+    - Note that it's Fabric only _(works fine with Sinytra Connector tho!)_
     - Put it in `\mods`